devsentient/solana-common-commands/validator-setup/transfer-withdrawer.md

 Authority: CCCCCCCCCCCCCCCCCCCCCCCCCCCC
 ```
 Note the nonce blockhash value.
 It will be referred to as BLOCKHASH.

 Note the authority.
 It will be referred to as NONCE-AUTH-KEYPAIR.

-FEE_PAYER_KEYPAIR can be any account that has some SOL
+FEE_PAYER_KEYPAIR can be any account that has some SOL.
+It can be the same as your nonce authority keypair.
 - use nonce info from above:
 ```
 solana vote-authorize-withdrawer-checked --sign-only -u m --blockhash <BLOCKHASH> --fee-payer <FEE_PAYER_KEYPAIR> --nonce <PUBKEY> --nonce-authority <NONCE-AUTH-KEYPAIR>  DeNodee9LR1WPokmRqidmAQEq8UbBqNCv6QfFTvU6k69 DNodec2t2PZjhtGkBwhXUpg8gpfPph5QSawh8C91RX8b <your-new-authorized-withdraw-keypair>